python-summit/python-summit.github.io/content/pages/index.rst

 Python Summit 2018 is Over
 ==========================

-The 2018 edition of the Swiss Python is over.
+The 2018 edition of the Swiss Python Summit is over.
 We had the chance to watch 9 great talks from different fields, all having in common that they had some connection to the Python programming language.